xNinjaRose/Certificate-Creator/README.md

 # Certificate-Creator
 Creates a Certificate and exports it to a PFX file

+DOWNLOAD BOTH THE PS1 SCRIPT AND THE REQUESTS.INF FILE ---- BOTH ARE REQUIRED FOR SCRIPT TO WORK

 1 -- Open the "requests.inf" file and put in your domain name (test.xyz , local.home, etc.) after the CN: where it says INSERT DOMAIN HERE

 2 -- open Powershell as an Administrator